Migrating from RPG Maker MV to MZ Thoughts, Dev Log

 4) Game file size increased because I accidentally imported too much art

-To give you an example of what I mean, when I first dropped Familia into RPG Maker MZ, the file size increased from 0.9 GB (gigabytes) to 1.6 GB.
+For example, when I first dropped Familia into RPG Maker MZ, the file size increased from 0.9 GB (gigabytes) to 1.6 GB.
 Yes, my file size increased by 0.7 GB.
 It took me about 30 hours to go through and remove all the unneeded assets.

 Should You Migrate from RPG Maker MV to RPG Maker MZ